Easy Southern Bacon Dill Deviled Eggs Recipe

 - 3 slices bacon cooked and crumbled

-- 1 tsp sugar or equivalent of artificial sweetener
+- 1 teaspoon sugar or equivalent of artificial sweetener

-- 1 tsp fresh chopped dill plus additional for garnishing
+- 1 teaspoon fresh chopped dill plus additional for garnishing

 - Boil the eggs in salted water for around 10-12 minutes.
 Drain the hot water and cover with cold water.
 Allow to cool until they're easier to handle.